openig-contrib/script-util-for-openig/README.md

-openam-scripts-for-ig
+script-util-for-openig
 ======

-This repo contains groovy scripts to configure quickly OpenAM-13, to be able to test samples provided by the OpenIG team.
+This repository contains scripts to help you to test easily the OpenIG examples.

-How to use the script
+How to use the scripts
 =============

-Open the script with your favorite editor and modify the configuration fields according to your configuration.
+Open the script with your favorite editor and modify the configuration fields according to your configuration (these fields are generally at the top of the file)
 ```// CONFIGURATION (Update it if necessary)```

-Run the script with the command: ```groovy```
+For grrovy script, run the script with the command: ```groovy```

 example: ```groovy openig-824-openam-configuration.groovy```